 Adobe’s marketing research branch found that on average businesses who automate emails have a 28% increase in conversion rate.

 What contributes to this significant conversion rate increase?
-Companies who automate the email process are 133% more likely to send email that is highly relevant to the customers.
+Companies that automate the email process are 133% more likely to send an email that is highly relevant to the customers.

 As we already discussed, relevance is a top revenue driver.